 Although Evolutionary Computation (EC) methods are often applied to real-world problems, they are almost exclusively benchmarked on artificial ones [7].
 This is especially problematic in the field of Evolutionary Multi-Objective Optimization (EMO) where the most popular test problem suites like DTLZ [2] and WFG [5] have some unintended characteristics that stem from their construction and are not likely to be present in the real world.
-Consequently, we cannot expect algorithms that perform well on such test problems to also work well on real-world problems, which defies an important aspect of algorithm benchmarking [8].
+Consequently, we cannot expect algorithms that perform well on such test problems to also work well on real-world problems, which defies the very purpose of algorithm benchmarking [8].

 To amend this issue, new test problems from the real world are being proposed.
 For example, the Mazda problem is a highly constrained problem with a large number of integer variables and two objectives [6].
 It requires setting the thickness of several car parts so that their total weight is minimized and the number of parts with common thickness is maximized.
 The main challenge of this problem stems from its large search space dimension and the difficulty of finding feasible solutions due to the many constraints.
 Another example is the suite of three diverse design optimization problems that require Computational Fluid Dynamics (CFD) simulations for evaluating solutions [1].
-The problems have a different number of objectives (two are singleand one is bi-objective) and can have varying search space Vanessa Volz modl.ai Kopenhagen, Denmark vanessa@modl.ai dimension.
+These problems have a different number of objectives (two are single-and one is bi-objective) and can have varying search space dimension.
 Since the CFD simulations are time-consuming, the biggest challenge is to find good solutions to the problems in reasonable time.